craigmcn/craigmcn.github.io/_posts/2005/2005-09-07-river-king.md

 ---
 title: The River King
 date: 2005-09-07T12:05:55+00:00
-excerpt: On what seems to be its official website, The River Kingis described as being in the "Supernatural Thriller" genre.
-I
+excerpt: On what seems to be its official website, The River King is described as being in the “Supernatural Thriller” genre.
 layout: post
 categories:
   - Opinion